Top 10 reasons you should be buying a new toilet seat

 - Loud or creaky.
-If you’ve got an old toilet seat and lid that creaks, closes quickly, and slams shut, then it’s time to buy a new one.
-Get more time out of baby’s nap time, get more restful sleep, and prevent heavy handed children and adults from slamming the toilet seat.
+If you’ve got an old toilet seat and lid that creaks, closes quickly, and slams shut, then it’s time to buy a new toilet seat.
+Get more time out of baby’s nap time, get more restful sleep, and prevent heavy handed children and adults from slamming the toilet seat and lid.
 Purchase a slow, quiet, or soft-close toilet seat, you won’t regret it.

 Where to buy a toilet seat

 You can buy a toilet seat at any local hardware store, on an online marketplace such as Amazon, Etsy, and toilet seat manufacturer’s websites.

 If you search toilet seat prices on Google, you’ll find that prices will vary dramatically.
 Depending on what you want, you can buy a toilet seat for a mere .64 cents, to a price of $20 all the way up to the thousands.
 You’ll have to do some cross-checking between websites to find the best deals for your needs and specifications.

 The benefits of purchasing a fresh toilet seat

 Better personal hygiene for you, your family, and friends

 Improved environmental noise

 Health benefits outweigh the cost of purchase